Director of Studies: Dr Victoria Condie

 There is further information about the course on the University and Faculty webpages.

 Applications from mature students taking A levels or Access courses are welcome.
-There are no specific entry requirements for the course, although a facility with languages would be beneficial for students taking Part One of the Tripos.
+You must hold, or be working towards, A Level (or equivalent) in English Literature, and a facility with languages would be beneficial for students taking Part One of the Tripos.
+Entry requirements can be found here.
+You will be asked to submit 2 pieces of written work as part of your application.